MedTech Jewels and Ceramic

 - High hardness and mechanical resistance (from 1’200 to 2’000 Vickers)

 - Very low friction coefficient

 - Chemically inert

 - Excellent wear resistance, they do not disintegrate or crack over time

 - Excellent electrical insulator

-Innovative industrial processes adapted for the medical implants
+Innovative industrial processes adapted for medical implants

-To ensure repeatability and reliability of production, in collaboration with the Acrotec Group R&D department at Pierhor-Gasser we have developed a femtolaser boring innovative process which achieves incomparable quality of surface finish and a precision close to one μm.
+To ensure repeatability and reliability of production, in collaboration with the Acrotec Group R&D department at Pierhor-Gasser we have developed a femtolaser boring innovative process which achieves incomparable quality of surface finish and precision close to one μm.

 Application of rubies, sapphires and spinels in medical devices and surgery equipment include but are not limited to below sectors:

 - Bearings for implantable medical devices